Pandoc filters

 A Pandoc

-(containing metadata like title, authors, and date) and a list of
+block (containing metadata like title, authors, and date) and a

 Block

-For more details on the pandoc AST, see the haddock
+elements.
+For more details on the pandoc AST,

 documentation for Text.Pandoc.Definition